-All of the restaurants in Tulum are outside or open air with NO A/C so in the 95-100 degree whether with 90% humidity, we were sweltering and drenched in sweat during every meal.
+All of the restaurants in Tulum are outside or open air with NO A/C. In the 95-100 degree weather with 90% humidity, we were sweltering and drenched in sweat during every meal.
 On top of that, the mosquitoes will eat you alive, despite applying bug spray and using bug repellent wipes constantly.
-Tip #3 - BRING A LOT OF BUG SPRAY & BUG REPELLENT WIPES!
+Tip #3 – BRING A LOT OF BUG SPRAY & BUG REPELLENT WIPES!

 Lastly, be prepared to get scammed left and right for EVERYTHING.
 Parking, taxis, food, cabanas, drinks, access to certain things or areas, the list goes on.
-Tip #4 - do your research before so you have an idea of the pesos exchange rate and how much certain things SHOULD cost.
+Tip #4 – Do your research before.
+You should have an idea of the pesos exchange rate, as well as how much certain things SHOULD cost.

 Now that I’ve listed all of the major issues we had, I’ll highlight my favorite parts about the trip:

-Nômade La Popular Beach Restaurant - We went for lunch, sat right on the beach (it’s very shaded), and it was one of the best meals we had.
+- Nômade La Popular Beach Restaurant – We went for lunch and sat right on the beach (it’s very shaded).
+It was one of the best meals we had.
 Definitely make a reservation beforehand!!

-Chichén Itzá - One of the new 7 world wonders, it’s about a 2 hour drive from Tulum but totally worth it.
+- Chichén Itzá – One of the new 7 world wonders.
+It’s 2 hours from Tulum but totally worth it.
 I would recommend getting there as early as possible before the crowds and heat get crazy.

 Places to skip:

-Tulum Ruins - The walk to get to the actual ruins is very far from where you park or get out of the taxi, it’s extremely crowded, and hot.
+- Tulum Ruins – The walk is very far from where you park or get dropped off in the taxi.
+It’s extremely crowded and hot.

-Azulik Kin Toh - I would either skip it altogether, or just go for a drink at the bar.
-OR go if you have a very large group and are willing to meet the minimum that is required to sit in a private nest.
+- Azulik Kin Toh – I would either skip it altogether, or just go for a drink at the bar.
+If you have a large group that is willing to meet the minimum that is required to sit in a private nest, go!
 It’s extremely unique but they don’t have A/C and the food is VERY pricey for tiny portions.